 Some organizations already had flexible work arrangements in place.
 Ultimately, they were better prepared to meet the challenges associated with working from home, such as ensuring efficient team collaboration and maintaining employee engagement.
 Recreating positive, stable team dynamics in a virtual environment is not an easy feat, but technology has largely facilitated this.

 One of the top priorities of both CEOs and CIOs at the moment is to be able to guarantee a comfortable work-from-home experience for their employees, while also managing their teams effectively, and keeping the company’s data secure.

 Employees’ top priorities are also shifting: health and safety, combined with job security, are at the top of the list.
 To futureproof their organizations, leaders obviously need to invest in technology, but another element is also key: they need to maintain a high level of transparency, empathy, and openness when communicating with employees, and protect them.

 Which leads us to the next point:

-Although the job market has been profoundly impacted by the pandemic, attracting and retaining top talent continues to be a priority for industry leaders, and they’re now able to tap into alternative talent pipelines.
+Although the job market has been profoundly impacted by the pandemic, attracting and retaining top talent continues to be a priority for industry leaders.
+They’re now able to tap into alternative talent pipelines.
 Almost everything can be done remotely: